Python provides several methods for calculating the number of frames in a video.

 Total frames: 230

-If you are using a video that has a variable frame rate then this approach might not be working as expected.
+If you are using a video with a variable frame rate, this approach may not work as expected.
 It also depends on MoviePy and FFmpeg being installed on your machine.
-So, if you are facing an error in dependencies, you won’t be able to run this program.

 The space complexity is O(1) because of constant space usage.